Ethan-Potter/gif_filter_for_epileptics/README.md

 # Future Version Work

-- Look into mutation observers to get extension to work on lazy-loaded pages
+- Look into adding options for domain specific rules like GIPHY and tenor
 - Implement drag and drop feature for user to upload their own pictures